pyjarrett/calendon/docs/source/project/conventions.rst

 thought and not accidentally cut off.

 Use Javadoc style ``/** */`` for documentation with "space-star-space" on intermediate lines.
-Functions should be documented in source (``.c``) files to keep their documentation close to the code.
-Macros, structs, and typedef must be documented at their definition sites.
+Macros, structs, and typedef should be documented at their definition sites.
+Functions should be documented in source (``.c``) files to keep their documentation close to the code and easier to update.
+This may change in the future so documentation can be read by users in exported headers, but is the convention for now.

 .. code-block::